day0market/pyalgotrader/docs/cta_strategy.md

         self.write_log("Stop strategy")
 ```
 ### TickData Return
-Subscribe to a variety of tactics contract market，Exchange will pushTickThe data on policy。
+Subscribe to a variety of tactics contract market, Exchange will pushTickThe data on strategy.

-due toBollChannelStrategyis based on15minuteKGenerating a signal line transactions，It is receivedTickAfter data，Need to useKLine generation module insideupdate_tickfunction，By a method of time-slicing，Polymerized into1minuteKLine data，And pushon_barfunction。
+due to BollChannelStrategy is based on15minuteKGenerating a signal line transactions, It is receivedTickAfter data, Need to useKLine generation module inside update_tick function, By a method of time-slicing, Polymerized into1minuteKLine data, And push on_bar function.

 ```
     def on_tick(self, tick: TickData):